Meet us at Dubai World Trade Centre 13 - 17 October

 3. Features and Functionality

-I have already mentioned that both PBX and VoIP offer standard calling features; however, VoIP boasts a wider range of advanced features.
+Both PBX and VoIP offer standard calling features; however, VoIP boasts a wider range of advanced features.
 Many VoIP plans usually include video conferencing, instant messaging, CRM integration, and detailed call analytics.
 VoIP also offers apps that boost remote work flexibility.

 PBX again lags in terms of features and functionalities.
 Since PBX systems are location-dependent, they do not support remote work.
 Also, when it comes to mobile integration, PBX systems typically require special mobile apps.